How to make customer service accessible

-- a business or non-profit with 50 or more employees
+- a business or non-profit organization with 50 or more employees

 - Dignity – provide service in a way that allows the person with a disability to maintain self-respect and the respect of other people.

-- Independence – a person with a disability is allowed to do things on their own without unnecessary help or interference from others.
+- Independence – a person with a disability can do things on their own without unnecessary help or interference from others.